Harness Crimping Page |

 ||

-![]() If you want to invest in a better tool, the Rennsteig tool shown in the Type 2 section BELOW also works very well to release this terminal. ![]() |
+![]() If you want to invest in a tool, this Rennsteig tool shown in the Type 2 section BELOW also works pretty well to release this terminal. ![]() |

 ||